If you've blocked our ad, please consider unblocking it.

 - The starting positions in Act 2 and Act 3 are much higher up.

 - The conveyor belts and spinning wheels in Act 2 don't work.
 There are also small variants of the spinning wheels.

-- Turntables that transfer you into the background of certain areas are missing.
+- Turntables that transfer you behind iron curtains in Act 2 are missing.

 - Many objects are missing in the second half of Act 2.

 - The shrink/growth lasers (placeable with Debug Mode) have a delay before firing each laser.
 In the final, they are constantly firing.